 - CME for ABIM MOC: Dedicated webpage for physicians with information, updates, and links to resources

-- Find a CME+ABIM MOC Activity: A list of accredited CME activities that are registered in ABIM's MOC program
+- Search for a CME+ABIM MOC Activity: A web-based tool to help learners find CME activities that are registered for ABIM MOC recognition.

-CME providers can now submit participant data in PARS for ABIM’s MOC program.
-Accredited providers are required to submit participant data for each activity registered as meeting ABIM’s Medical Knowledge Assessment Recognition Program requirements via PARS.
+Accredited providers are required to submit learner completion data for each activity registered as meetting ABIM’s Medical Knowledge Assessment Recognition Program requirements via PARS.

 Participant Management Data: Important Points and Timelines